albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open the ``Load Scenery Library`` dialog.
 See :doc:`SCENERY` for more information.

-This menu item is disabled if no flight simulator installations are found.
+This menu item is disabled if no flight simulator scenery databases are found.

 Tools Menu